woodencross23/retro-screen/README.md

-The dream: One oversized mainframe in a rack and a bunch of tiny clients around the house.

-This project is a small proof of concept for a homelab setup where one central server provides computing resources to multiple lightweight clients.
-Instead of a modern desktop, users are greeted by a retro terminal menu.
-Selecting an option would start a dedicated VM with its own hardware profile and GPU allocation.
-For now, none of that actually exists.
-The project is only a visual mockup with a few hidden easter eggs.
+A retro-inspired homelab experiment.

+The concept is simple: one powerful "mainframe" in a rack and multiple lightweight clients throughout the house.
+Each client boots into a terminal-style menu and requests a predefined virtual machine from the server.
+Different profiles could provide different hardware allocations as RAM or CPU computing power, operating systems, or GPU resources such as NVIDIA L40S or RTX Pro 6000 cards.

-It's basically a tribute to old terminals, mainframes, and the idea that computing doesn't always need to look modern.
+Currently, this repository contains only the frontend concept.
+There is no real backend, virtualization layer, or provisioning system.
+It's mostly a tribute to old terminals, mainframes, and the idea that modern infrastructure can still have personality.
+Hidden easter eggs included.